Kkevsterrr/geneva_website/content/posts/india-sni-filtering.md

 - Detail how Airtel's censor blocks TLS connections,
 - Describe a plugin to train [Geneva](http://censorship.ai) against the new censorship system, and
-- Present five vulnerabilities we find in the censor and how to take advantage of them for censorship evasion
+- Present five vulnerabilities we found in the censor and how to take advantage of them for censorship evasion

 All experiments described in this article were run from vantage points that we control in Bangalore, India to VPSes we control in Iowa and Tokyo and to `example.org`, `google.com`, and `amazon.com`.
 Our vantage points were all within the Airtel ISP.